LawiOtieno/Ghanaian_Akan_Names/README.md

 * HTML: Used to develop the whole website.
 * CSS: Used to style the website to be appealing and stand-out.
 * Bootstrap 5: Used for styling.
-* JavaScript" Used for form validation, all calculations and displaying Output
+* JavaScript: Used for form validation, all calculations and displaying Output

 ## Contact Information
 For any Suppoert or Feedback, fill free to contact the me through: